mbknor/ddsl-dropwizard/README.md

 Announce your service
 -------------------------------

-This is how easy it is to enbable Service Discovery announcing for your Dropwizard service
+This is how easy it is to enable Service Discovery announcing for your Dropwizard service

 Add DdslConfig to your configuration class: